 During the activity, I also took the opportunity to incorporate a few other learning activities.

 These activities reinforced skills he has developed or is currently working on developing.
-For example, I had him count out loud the number of apples while he was picking.
+For example, I had him count the number of apples out loud while he was picking.

 If you do not have apples on hand, you could use leaves that you collect on a nature walk.
 A great way to extend the fun and learning from another activity!